clebig/vitalpbx_ha/README.md

 *All calls in progress will be lost and the system will be *
 *     be in an unavailable state for a few seconds.        *
 ************************************************************
-Are you sure to switch from vitalpbx-master.local to vitalpbx-slave.local? (yes,no) >
+Are you sure to switch from vitalpbx<strong>1</strong>.local to vitalpbx<strong>2</strong>.local? (yes,no) >
 </pre>

-This action convert the vitalpbx-master.local to Slave and vitalpbx-slave.local to Master.
+This action convert the vitalpbx<strong>1</strong>.local to Standby and vitalpbx<strong>2</strong>.local to Master.
 If you want to return to default do the same again.<br>

 Next we will show a short video how high availability works in VitalPBX<br>
 <div align="center">
   <a href="https://www.youtube.com/watch?v=3yoa3KXKMy0"><img src="https://img.youtube.com/vi/3yoa3KXKMy0/0.jpg" alt="High Availability demo video on VitalPBX"></a>
 </div>

-## Turn on and turn off
+## Recommendations
-When you have to turn off the servers, when you turn it on always start with the Master, wait for the Master to start and then turn on the Slave<br>
+If you have to turn off both servers at the same time, we recommend that you start by turning off the one in Standby and then the Master<br>
+If the two servers stopped abruptly, always start first that you think you have the most up-to-date information and a few minutes later the other server<br>
+If you want to update the version of VitalPBX we recommend you do it first on Server 1, then do a bascul and do it again on Server 2<br>

-## Sonata Switchboard
+## Dahdi
-If you are going to install Sonata Switchboard we recommend you to execute the following commands in the Master
+If you are going to install Dhadi we recommend you to execute the following commands in the Server <strong>1</strong>

 <pre>
-[root@vitalpbx1 ~]# systemctl stop switchboard
+[root@vitalpbx1 ~]# systemctl stop dahdi
-[root@vitalpbx1 ~]# systemctl disable switchboard
+[root@vitalpbx1 ~]# systemctl disable dahdi
-[root@vitalpbx1 ~]# pcs resource create switchboard service:switchboard op monitor interval=30s
+[root@vitalpbx1 ~]# pcs resource create dahdi service:dahdi op monitor interval=30s
 [root@vitalpbx1 ~]# pcs cluster cib fs_cfg
 [root@vitalpbx1 ~]# pcs cluster cib-push fs_cfg --config
-[root@vitalpbx1 ~]# pcs -f fs_cfg constraint colocation add switchboard with virtual_ip INFINITY
+[root@vitalpbx1 ~]# pcs -f fs_cfg constraint colocation add dahdi with virtual_ip INFINITY
-[root@vitalpbx1 ~]# pcs -f fs_cfg constraint order asterisk then switchboard [root@vitalpbx1 ~]# pcs cluster cib-push fs_cfg --config
+[root@vitalpbx1 ~]# pcs -f fs_cfg constraint order lsyncd then dahdi [root@vitalpbx1 ~]# pcs cluster cib-push fs_cfg --config
 </pre>

-and in the Slave
+and in the Server <strong>2</strong>

 <pre>
-[root@vitalpbx2 ~]# systemctl stop switchboard
+[root@vitalpbx2 ~]# systemctl stop dahdi
-[root@vitalpbx2 ~]# systemctl disable switchboard
+[root@vitalpbx2 ~]# systemctl disable dahdi
 </pre>

 ## Update VitalPBX version

 To update VitalPBX to the latest version just follow the following steps:<br>
-1.- From your browser, go to ip 192.168.30.30<br>
+1.- From your browser, go to ip 192.168.10.60<br>
 2.- Update VitalPBX from the interface<br>
 3.- Execute the following command in Master console<br>
 <pre>
 [root@vitalpbx1 /]# bascul
 </pre>
-4.- From your browser, go to ip 192.168.30.30 again<br>
+4.- From your browser, go to ip 192.168.10.60 again<br>
 5.- Update VitalPBX from the interface<br>
 6.- Execute the following command in Master console<br>
 <pre>